What are Pro Forma Financial Statements?

 Pro Forma vs. GAAP Financial Statement?

 If a company had a one-time cost, it might not report such cost on pro forma financial statement considering it’s a one time cost and, if included, does not show the operational performance of the Company.
 However, under GAAP, it will have to report the one time cost and thus negatively impacting the net income of the Company.

-Pro forma financial statements can be a good indicator for the Company to show the investors the normal earnings outlook but removing the one time cost makes the Company appear profitable when maybe it is losing money.
+Pro forma financial statements can be a good indicator for the Company to show the investors the typical earnings outlook, but removing the one time cost makes the Company appear profitable when maybe it is losing money.

 source: Amazon SEC Filings

 Issues with using Pro Forma Financial Statements

 Many Companies tend to manipulate these financial statements by including or excluding various items.
 Let us look at some examples:

 - One time expenses are also excluded from pro forma because they are not a regular part of operations and thus are irrelevant to the Company’s performance.
 However, such an expense is included in GAAP, as the Company has spent the amount and decreased its net profit.

 - Some Companies exclude their unsold inventories from the pro forma balance sheet.
 This seems counterintuitive of why would a Company do so?
 Having too much-unsold inventory on the balance sheet shows bad management of the Company.
 Either the Company is not able to maintain demand-supply or is not able to sell its inventory amongst the consumers.

 This has been a guide to what are Pro Forma Financial Statements.
-Here we discuss the top 4 types along with practical examples and also key issues with using such statements.
+Here we discuss the top 4 types along with practical examples and also crucial issues with using such statements.
 You may learn more about Financial Statements from the following articles –